wdi-sg/project-1/README.md

 * set coordinate for old and new (x,y).
 * old path becomes previous
 * new path becomes active
-* check if on colour spot
+* check if land on colour spot

 leftKey()